ezocher/Books/README.md

 # Books
 Examples and exercises from various books

+*C# In Depth, 4th Edition* by Jon Skeet